defencedigital/moduk-service-manual/app/views/accessibility/publishing-documents/README.md

 If you can, work with a content designer to make sure the content you add is written in plain English.

-## Publish accessible documents

-Any documents you include in your service, such as PDFs, must be accessible.

-Check the guidance on [publishing accessible documents](https://www.gov.uk/guidance/publishing-accessible-documents).

-If you need help making your document accessible, contact the Directorate of Defence Communications.